Lal017/area-51-app/README.md

     - fix sign in account links / process
     - handle notification when a truck driver accepts a request and an admin marks it as completed
     - header styling on different device
-    - try to embed the map instead of using an api key.
-    - Display UI for route.
-    - set rotation for camera when moving along route
     - handle rerouting

 PotentialChanges: